-What is the skills adjacencies model?
+What is the skill adjacencies model?

-This skills adjacencies model assesses the strength of the relationship between two skills based on how often they are found together in job postings and the uniqueness of their relationship.
+This skill adjacencies model assesses the strength of the relationship between two skills based on how often they are found together in job postings and the uniqueness of their relationship.
 We apply this model to a number of skills and generate a network graph that represents these relationships.

 The skills adjacency model also includes information on the demand for primary, secondary, and tertiary skills.
 Learn more about our demand data.